alexfjw/shopee-com/README.md

+## README

-## Throw your files into data/
+Throw your files into ./data

-It should have the following structure
+This project should have the following structure
 .
 ├── data
-│   ├── test
+│   ├── test  (contains 1.png, 2.png, etc)
-│   └── train
+│   └── train  (contains folders for each category)
 └── fastai (symlink to your fastai location)

 Just dump your notebooks in root, following the following convention: